Menu

 U. S. President Jimmy Carter and President Spencer W. Kimball of The Church of Jesus Christ of Latter-day Saints enjoy the program in the Tabernacle on Temple Square in Salt Lake City on Dec.
 2, 1978.
 They were in the tabernacle for National Family Week.
 Deseret News Archives

-20071027 The Mormon Tabernacle Choir's last inauguration appearance was in 2001 for President George W. Bush.
-Tad Walch Intellectual Reserve, Inc. The Church of Jesus Christ of Latter-day Saints
+The Tabernacle Choir at Temple Square members on a float for a parade that was part of the 2001 inauguration for President George W. Bush.
+The Church of Jesus Christ of Latter-day Saints

-20170117 The Mormon Tabernacle Choir's last inauguration appearance was in 2001 for President George W. Bush.
+The Mormon Tabernacle Choir's last inauguration appearance was in 2001 for President George W. Bush.
 Gerry Avant, Church News

 President George W. Bush, left, and first lady Laura Bush listening to the Tabernacle Choir sing at the Utah Capitol in Salt Lake City Friday, Feb.
 8, 2002, the opening day of the 2002 Winter Olympics.
 Provided by Ronald Fox